hpcleuven/VscDocumentation/source/compute/software/matlab_getting_started.rst

 ---------------

--  Interactive use is possible, but is not the preferred way of using MATLAB on the cluster!
+-  Interactive use is possible, but is not the preferred way of using on the cluster!
 Use batch processing of compiled MATLAB code instead.
 -  If there is an X Window System server installed on your PC (as is by default the case under :ref:`linux_client`; you can use